freedib/digikamshare/README.md

 A click on a thumbnail show the original photo.

-Oroginal photos can be downloaded to browser in a zip file.
+Original photos can be downloaded to browser in a zip file.

 In summary: